ecthiender/packer/README.md

 ### Other formats

-This uses the bag format by default.
-If you want to use a different format you can pass a flag -
+It uses the bag format by default.
+If you want to use a different format you can pass `--format` or `-f` -

 ```sh
 packer pack -f tar -i /some/path/to/dir -o myarchive.tar